mail us | mail this page

 Open Source LDAP Projects

 We note with sadness some spats and bad manners between certain members of the projects since we see nothing but good coming from the presence of multiple projects - both for the user and development communities.
-Here is our general assesment - but hasten to add that we understand all the projects have unique capabities and many committed users - this assement merely reflects our point of view at this moment in time and space.
-And besides, what do we know.
+Here is our general assessment of the projects - but hasten to add that we understand all the projects have unique capabilities and many committed users - this assessment merely reflects our point of view at this moment in time and space.
+And besides, what do we know?

-The Fedora Directory Services Project also derives from the original University of Michigan code base and has morphed as far as we can tell through a life as Netscape's Directory Server, Redhat's Directory Server into its current Fedora manifestation.
+The 389 Directory Services (ex Fedora Directory Server) project also derives from the original University of Michigan code base and has morphed, as far as we can tell, through life as Netscape's Directory Server, Redhat's Directory Server into its current 389 manifestation.
 It is written in C and should exhibit the same (ish) performance characteristics as OpenLDAP.
 It must be credited with driving forward operational functionality such as real-time configuration and multi-mastering and we remain convinced it will continue to innovate.
+We note that during the first 18 months or so of 389 Directory Server's existance the majority of changes were bug fixes and performance improvements rather than functional enhancements.
+Both worthy and commendable goals.

 We are not big Java fans - seeing it as having the worst characteristics of C++ without pointers (that is meant to be a humorous statement in case you are entirely devoid of a sense of humour - remember, or feel pity if you must, we are C - and Ruby - guys).
 Java is, however, a very productive language and virtually ubiquitous which means that significant amounts of functionality can be written very quickly and can be run on virtually any platform out of the box - as long as you are prepared to overlook its more modest (vs C) run-time performance and huge memory footprint.
 Both of the newest Open Source LDAP entrants (OpenDS and ApacheDS) have elected to use Java.

 We see the real advantages of Open Source LDAP (directories) as being focussed on simplifying the install and configuration of secure directories capable of being tightly integrated with AD to provide Identity management and other capabilities for heterogeneous environments.
-This means the ideal solution should be a single install (LDAP, database, kerberos, ssl) and with a canned out-of the box operational configuration and trivial to extend (functionally and operationally) through various high level tools.
-We see this as being a basic requirement supporting perhaps up to 100- 200,000 records - above that level we suspect resources are available to support more complexity and the performance considerations may start to dominate.
-Users may elect to migrate to other solutions above this point.
-Perhaps not.
+This means, for us, the ideal solution should be a single-click install (LDAP, database, kerberos, ssl), a canned out-of the box operational configuration and trivial to extend (functionally and operationally) through high level tools.
+We see this as being a basic requirement supporting perhaps up to 100- 200,000 records.
+Above this number of records we suspect resources are available to support more complexity and run-time performance considerations will start to dominate.
+Standards based LDAP provides relatively painless migration - a major attribute - allowing users to select an implementation with optimal characteristics - functional or performance related - based on changing needs.

-We elected to focus on ApacheDS to represent the newer generation of LDAP servers moving toward this level of functionality.
-In particular we note Directory Studio and the ideas about optimization of disc access through the use of classic transaction DB capabilities such as stored procedures and triggers.
-This is in no sense meant to be a negative reflection on OpenDS which we continue to monitor with great interest.
+We have elected to focus on ApacheDS to represent the newer generation of LDAP servers moving toward this level of functionality.
+In particular, we note Directory Studio (an Eclipse based tool) and the project ideas about optimization of back-end access through the use of classic transaction DB capabilities such as stored procedures and triggers.
+The decision to focus on ApacheDS is in no sense meant to be a negative reflection on OpenDS which we continue to monitor with great interest.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.